The Master of Liberal Arts, Finance degree field consists of 12 courses (48 credits), two of which are required on campus; weekend options available.

 CORe does not count for credit toward the degree (even the credit version) and does not replace the principles of finance or statistics degree requirements, which you’ll need to complete once admitted with a grade of B or higher.
 For the accounting requirement, you’ll need to register for the non-CORe version of the Financial Accounting Principles course or choose Managerial Accounting.

-Deadline for Finishing Your Coursework
+Courses Expire: Deadline for Finishing Your Coursework

-Harvard courses over five years old at the point of admission will not count toward the degree.
+Courses over five years old at the point of admission will not count toward the degree.

 Further, you have five years to complete your degree requirements.
 The five-year timeline begins at the end of the term in which you complete your third degree-applicable course, whether or not you have been admitted to the degree program.